qrohlf/sensible-web-development/index.md

 # Slides
 The slides that I use during lecture can be found on my [slides.com profile](https://slides.com/qrohlf).

-# Course Chat
+# Getting Help

-There's a dedicated chatroom (#lc-webdev on freenode) for this course on IRC.
-You can access it online via Kiwi:
+## Email
+If you have a quick question/issue, email is the best way to get in touch with me.

-<a href="https://kiwiirc.com/client/irc.freenode.net/#lc-webdev" class="btn btn-default" target="_blank">Launch Chat</a>
+<a href="mailto:qrohlf@lclark.edu" class="btn btn-default"><span class="glyphicon glyphicon-inbox"></span> qrohlf@lclark.edu</a>

-# Office Hours
+## Office Hours

-I will be holding office hours every Wednesday from 11am-12:30pm in the Bodine math lounge.
-If you're having issues while working on the labs, shoot me an email or say my name in IRC!
+I will be holding office hours **every Wednesday from 11am-12:30pm in the Bodine math lounge**.
+If you're having issues while working on the labs outside of office hours or can't make it to that time, shoot me an email!
 If I'm online, I'll happily assist.

 # Topics